 Instructions

 - Prep tenderloin by removing all trimmable fat and the silverskin.
-Cut into ¾ to 1-inch cubes.
+Cut into ยพ to 1-inch cubes.

-- Rinse all beans.
-Place all ingredients in a crock pot on low for 4 hours.
-Or simmer on the stovetop covered for 2-3 hours.
+- Drain and rinse all beans.
+Place all ingredients in a crock pot or a Dutch oven on the stovetop.

 Recipe Notes